How to Become an Air Force Registered Nurse

 - Women’s Healthcare Nurse Practitioner

-Step 4: Enlist in the Air Force by working with a recruiter
+Step 4: Commission in the Air Force by working with a recruiter

 Joining after nursing school requires the following qualification for eligibility according to the U.S. Air Force,